 But when a nearby mental hospital releases its patients to run amok in his neighborhood, his trusted if bedraggled flock turns expectantly to Julius to find out what’s going on.
-Amid the descending chaos, Julius encounters a hospital escapee who babbles prophecies of doom, and the growing palpable sense of impending danger intensifies. . . as does the feeling that everyone may be relying on a fake preacher just a little too much.
+Amid the descending chaos, Julius encounters a hospital escapee who babbles prophecies of doom, and the growing palpable sense of impending danger intensifies. . . as does the feeling that everyone may be relying on a street preacher just a little too much.

-Still, fake or no, Julius decides he must confront the forces that threaten his congregation—including the peculiar followers of a religious cult, the mysterious men and women dressed all in red seen fleetingly amid the bedlam, and an enigmatic smoking figure who seems to know what’s going to happen just before it does.
+Still, Julius decides he must confront the forces that threaten his congregation—including the peculiar followers of a religious cult, the mysterious men and women dressed all in red seen fleetingly amid the bedlam, and an enigmatic smoking figure who seems to know what’s going to happen just before it does.

 ”A beautiful, harrowing, thrilling book.
 Saints and sinners roam its pages, trying to save the world or themselves, or just figure out what the hell went wrong.
 Wielding exuberant, intelligent prose, A. R. Moxon grapples with the modern world and its villians and inverts our expectations like hapless turtles.
 It’s a wild ride and a great read.” — Audrey Niffenegger, author of The Time Traveler’s Wife

 ”The Revisionaries has not only heart and brains but the lively pulse of a singular voice.” — Kelly Link, author of Get in Trouble

 ”Mind-bending.
 A headlong adventure yarn set in a vividly-imagined cityscape, The Revisionaries is also a fiendish narrative, as well as a parable at scale about freedom and responsibility.” — Martin Seay, author of The Mirror Thief

 ”The Revisionaries is an audacious, funny, and relentlessly inventive novel.
 If Kurt Vonnegut had been commissioned to rewrite the Old Testament, this would be the result.” — Tom McAllister, author of How to Be Safe